-Layla: But isn't that like trying to give someone money to get them to be quiet?
-I don't want to become complacent just because the Rhodes Trust is paying for my education.
+"But isn't that like trying to give someone money to get them to be quiet?"
+Layla asked.
+"I don't want to become complacent just because the Rhodes Trust is paying for my education."

-Eleanor: Knowing you, there's nothing anyone could do to get you to be quiet about a topic you care about!
+Eleanor laughed.
+"Knowing you, there's nothing anyone could do to get you to be quiet about a topic you care about!
 But your grandparents emigrated here and your father and I worked hard so that you could have precisely these kinds of opportunities in life.
 You are achieving our wildest dreams.
 Please don't let a little history get in the way of that.
 Oops, the oven is beeping-gotta go.
-I love you, honey!
+I love you, honey!"

-Narrator: With a sigh, Layla flopped on her bed and started scrolling through her phone to distract herself from the swirling thoughts inside her head.
-Eventually she made her way to the Rhodes Scholarship website.
+With a sigh, Layla flopped on her bed and started scrolling through her phone to distract herself from the swirling thoughts inside her head.
+Eventually, she made her way to the Rhodes Scholarship website.

-Layla (to herself): Wow, there's a whole section of the site dedicated to discussing Rhodes's legacy and how the Rhodes Trust and Rhodes Scholars are engaging with it.
-There are even explicit statements supporting the #blacklivesmatter movement and student activists!
-And there's a strategic plan?
-Holy cow!
+Layla was surprised to see a whole section of the site dedicated to discussing Rhodes's legacy and how the Rhodes Trust and Rhodes Scholars were engaging with it.
+There were explicit statements made supporting the #BlackLivesMatter movement and student activists.

-Narrator: She kept reading; the plan included creating and funding more scholarships, creating a variety of advisory groups, committing to robust discussion forums and events, and providing equity and inclusion training to all Rhodes House staff and Rhodes Scholars.
-She kept going back to one particular passage included on the #BlackLivesMatter, Racism, and Legacy page.
-It read:
+There's even a strategic plan?
+Layla thought to herself.
+Holy cow.
+She kept reading; the plan included creating and funding more scholarships, creating a variety of advisory groups, committing to robust discussion forums and events, and providing equity and inclusion training to all Rhodes House staff and Rhodes Scholars.
+She kept going back to one particular passage included on the #BlackLivesMatter, Racism, and Legacy page:

 As one Black Scholar from our Class of 2020 put it: "It is important for me to affirm openly, as many other Rhodes Scholars have also done, that this scholarship does not buy my silence.
 On the contrary, it was paid for in my ancestors' blood.
-I pledge to continue to honor them, God, my community and those who have supported me in making use of whatever tools and benefits may come from it. ...
+I pledge to continue to honour them, God, my community and those who have supported me in making use of whatever tools and benefit may come from it. ...
 All I can ask is that I be judged not by what opportunities I am given, but how I use them instead."